icicletech/grape-scaffold/README.md

     $ rails g grape:scaffold Model [Attributes]

 #### Options
-  * --skip-model-tests - Skips model tests
+  * --skip-model-tests - Skip model tests
   * --skip-controller-tests - Skip controller tests
-  * --controller-path=CONTROLLER_PATH - This can be used to set the path were the controller is generated.
+  * --controller-path=CONTROLLER_PATH - This can be used to set the path where the controller is generated.
 By default it's generated under app/controllers/api/v1/

 ### Controller
   If only the controller and controller specs are required, this generator can be used.